-Police: 14-year-old held in Barnard College student death
+14-year-old charged with Barnard College student death

 NEW YORK (AP) - A 14-year-old has been arrested in the fatal stabbing of a Barnard College student in a Manhattan park in December, authorities said Saturday.

-The male suspect has been indicted by a grand jury and was taken into custody Friday night without incident, New York City Police Commissioner Dermot Shea said at a news conference.
+Rashaun Weaver has been indicted by a grand jury and was taken into custody Friday night without incident, New York City Police Commissioner Dermot Shea said at a news conference.
+Weaver was charged with second-degree murder and robbery in the attack on 18-year-old Tessa Majors.

+“We are confident that we have the person in custody who stabbed her,” Shea said.
+“And that person will face justice in a court of law.”

+The Associated Press is naming the juvenile defendant because of the seriousness of the crime and because he has been charged as an adult.
+Weaver’s attorney at Harlem Neighbor Defender Service did not immediately return a call seeking comment.

-Eighteen-year-old Tessa Majors was stabbed as she walked through Morningside Park early the evening of Dec.
+Majors was stabbed as she walked through Morningside Park early the evening of Dec.
 11. She staggered up a flight of stairs to street level and collapsed in a crosswalk.

 The attack, two days before the start of final exams at the all-women’s school, troubled city residents because of its proximity to campus and its apparent randomness.

-The suspect is being charged as an adult with one count of intentional murder and one count of felony murder, officials said.
+Barnard is part of the Ivy League’s Columbia University.

+“This arrest is a major milestone on the path to justice for Tessa Majors,” said District Attorney Cy Vance.

-An arraignment is set for Wednesday, officials said.
+Weaver’s arraignment is set for Wednesday, officials said.

+A 13-year-old who was arrested Dec.
+13 and charged as a juvenile with felony murder told detectives he was at the park with other youths but wasn’t the one who stabbed Majors.
+He faces prosecution in Family Court.

+Vance said his office and the police are “in active investigation in terms of other suspects, and that will continue.”

 Majors played in a rock band and had told an editor from a newspaper internship in high school that she planned to take journalism classes in college.